-The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers), at 6.9 million, changed little in November.
+The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was about unchanged in October at 7.0 million.
 These individuals, who would have preferred full-time employment, were working part time because their hours had been cut back or because they were unable to find a full-time job.

-In November, 2.1 million persons were marginally attached to the labor force, essentially unchanged from a year earlier.
+In October, 2.2 million persons were marginally attached to the labor force, little changed from a year earlier.
 (The data are not seasonally adjusted.)
 These individuals were not in the labor force, wanted and were available for work, and had looked for a job sometime in the prior 12 months.
 They were not counted as unemployed because they had not searched for work in the 4 weeks preceding the survey.

-Among the marginally attached, there were 698,000 discouraged workers in November, little different from a year earlier.
+Among the marginally attached, there were 770,000 discouraged workers in October, essentially unchanged from a year earlier.
 (The data are not seasonally adjusted.)
 Discouraged workers are persons not currently looking for work because they believe no jobs are available for them.
-The remaining 1.4 million persons marginally attached to the labor force in November had not searched for work for reasons such as school attendance or family responsibilities.
+The remaining 1.4 million persons marginally attached to the labor force in October had not searched for work for reasons such as school attendance or family responsibilities.